ximenesyuri/typed/README.md

 # About

-`typed` is lightweight runtime type checking solution for Python.
-Zero dependencies.
-No need of prebuild steps, static analysis, IDE plugins, and so on.
+`typed` is a Python framework providing type safety and allowing universal constructions.

 # Overview